mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 - Sign-ins from anonymous IP addresses
 - Impossible travel to atypical locations
 - Sign-ins from infected devices
-- Sign-ins from IP addresses with suspicious activity
+- Sign-ins from IP addresses with suspicious activity (anormal location change)
 - Sign-ins from unfamiliar locations

 Based on risks we can block login or block an account entirely.